redpanda-data/console/README.md

 The documentation, including links to our Terraform module & Helm chart for Kowl (Business) is available at [/docs](./docs).

+If you want to run Kowl locally take a look at the docker compose sample: [/docs/local](./docs/local)

 ## Sponsors

 <a href="https://www.rewe-digital.com/" target="_blank"><img src="./docs/assets/sponsors/rewe-digital-logo.png" width="150" /></a>